mattkoco/Sisyphus/README.md

 # **Sisyphus**

+note: i made this when i knew basically nothing. dont use this. half this stuff is terrible advice

 CTF Tools and commands used during _**RTARF Cyber Warrior Contest 2024**_ (+ other CTF's) compiled into one toolkit

 ![RTARF CWC 2024 Main Graphic](https://github.com/mattkoco/Sisyphus/blob/main/Screenshot%202024-07-08%20094737.png)